-Let me ask you a question.
 What first interested you in real estate syndications?
 Most likely, it was the potential to put your hard-earned money to work for you to create a good return and thus grow your wealth over time.
+We all know that an important part of growing wealth over time is capital preservation.

 And believe me, we love good returns, and those returns are a big part of why we do what we do.
 However, while returns are certainly important, there’s an even more important aspect that we focus on when we evaluate potential deals.